2018 Russian pension protests: Background

-On June 14, 2018, using a start of the FIFA World Cup as a cover, the Russian government announced the plan of the pension reform presuming a substantial increase of the retirement age (for men from 60 to 65 and for women from 55 to 63).
+On June 14, 2018, the Russian government announced the plan of the pension reform presuming a substantial increase of the retirement age (for men from 60 to 65 and for women from 55 to 63).
 Previously, until the 2018 Russian presidential election, this topic was practically silenced in Russian state media, in particular several days before the election the RIA Novosti agency published an article denying existence of any intentions to raise the pension age until 2030.
 In the previous years the problem was sporadically discussed but with no special accent.
 So an announcement of the reform plan by Prime Minister Medvedev has shocked the majority of Russian citizens.

 The pension reform became the central question in Russia at that time.
 Immediate protests during the World Cup were, however, not allowed (except Internet-activism) from security reasons.
 The street protest actions were appointed for the end-July and subsequent months.
 The government was accused of misusing soccer for hiding the unpopular measures.
 Near 90% of Russian citizens do not approve of the reform.

 On July 19, during the first reading of the corresponding bill in the State Duma, the pro-Putin political party United Russia (with a single exception of Natalia Poklonskaya) has supported the retirement age hike, while all the opposition fractions, left-wing and liberal, were against it.